lbxa/arxiv-to-mp3/README.md

 Think of it like a printing service for papers.
 The costs to produce is normally around [$15.00/1M characters](https://openai.com/api/pricing/).

+You can host any of these papers using your preferred podcasting app.
+The RSS feed was verified using W3C's [Feed Validation Service](https://validator.w3.org/feed/).

 ## 📄 Copyright

 ### **Ownership and Rights**